What’s in a name?

 When it comes to PMOs, a lot!
 Have you been paying attention to the PMO space recently?
 I have.
 More and more organizations are moving away from the title PMO for the organization that facilitates the planning and execution of business strategy.
 I’ve seen Business Transformation Office, Strategic Planning Office, Strategy Execution Office, Enterprise Strategy Execution team, and on and on…anything but PMO, please!

-Because many of them haven’t been delivering in a high impact way.
+Because many of them haven’t been delivering in a high-IMPACT way.
 Sorry, guys.
 I hate to break it to you.
 I really do.
-I’m a 17 year PMO veteran.
+I’m a 20 year PMO veteran.

 There are some out there that are amazing rock stars!
-I know I’ve seen them, myself.
+I know because I’ve seen them, myself.

 Let’s say we are delivering our projects on time and within budget, even meeting the business requirements.
 Great!
 Now why isn’t the business happy?